Soba101/expensetrack/docs/CURRENT_STATUS.md

 ## 🏆 Celebration Points

 This represents a **major milestone** in full-stack mobile development:
-- **75% Complete** production-ready expense tracking application
+- **85% Complete** production-ready expense tracking application ⬆️
+- **Unified Design System** with consistent Apple-style aesthetics
 - **Modern Architecture** with best practices throughout
 - **Beautiful User Experience** with comprehensive functionality
+- **Technical Excellence** with clean code and proper patterns
 - **Secure and Scalable** foundation for future enhancements
 - **Well-Documented** and maintainable codebase

-**Outstanding work on building a comprehensive, production-ready mobile application! 🚀**
+**Outstanding work on building a comprehensive, beautifully designed, production-ready mobile application! 🚀**